 The Stephanie V. Blank Center for Safe and Healthy Children at Children’s Healthcare of Atlanta began implementing The Period of PURPLE Crying® program in October 2009 in the Neonatal Intensive Care Unit (NICU) at the Children’s at Scottish Rite location.

-The Center for Safe and Healthy Children is currently partnering with over 20 different organizations in the state which will serve over 20,000 families with PURPLE.
+The Center for Safe and Healthy Children is currently partnering with over 20 different organizations in the state which will serve approximately 30,000 families with PURPLE.
 We are working towards expanding the reach of this program through new partnerships.
 For more information about The Period of PURPLE Crying® program and its implementation in Georgia, contact Elizabeth Williams.

 For more information on the Period of PURPLE Crying, visit www.PURPLEcrying.info.